SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/the-delivery-group/the-delivery-group-account-set-up.md

 next:
   description: ''
 ---
-In SAPIENT, you can create a shipping account with The Delivery Group, and then link it to the relevant <Glossary>shipping location</Glossary>(s).
+In SAPIENT, you can create a shipping account with The Delivery Group (TDG), and then link it to the relevant <Glossary>shipping location</Glossary>(s).

-As a The Delivery Group (TDG) customer, you must follow the following prerequisites before onboarding with Intersoft:
+As a TDG customer, you must follow the following prerequisites before onboarding with Intersoft:

 1. First, you need to contact the TDG sales team to discuss and agree on commercial terms and participate in initial onboarding discussions.
 2. Once the commercial agreement is in place, the Sales Account Manager will forward the account to the TDG Onboarding team, where an Onboarding Manager will be assigned to you.